jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2023-10-11-six-things-you-must-know-before-you-start-using-OpenAI-ChatGPT.md

 {{< /tab>}}
 {{</ tabs >}}

 Difference is huge, isn't it?
 Mostly when you see answer with really high temperature `1.8`, in that case it is not even a text, but a set of words, but maybe in different scenarios it can be helpful.
 When I discover that scenarios I will let you know.
 Maybe you know good examples of it?
-Let me know in comments.
+Leave a comment with them.

 ### 3. Roles, the chat behavior
 It is very important part of the API.
 Using roles you will have power to define how the chat will behave.
 There are three main roles: